 6. IT MADE SCIENTIFIC HISTORY.

 In 2001, Shark Week premiered Air Jaws: Sharks of South Africa.
-The program—which is the fourth most-watched Shark Week special of all time—captured the first-ever footage of great white sharks jumping out of the water, in some cases launching themselves as high as 15 feet in the air.
+The program captured the first-ever footage of great white sharks jumping out of the water, in some cases launching themselves as high as 15 feet in the air.
 New installments have been a staple of Shark Week programming ever since.

 7. IT HOLDS A CABLE TELEVISION RECORD.